Actyx/Actyx/web/developer.actyx.com/blog/2020-07-22-pond-v2-release.md

   your code extra performant.
 [See our docs for details.](LINKPLS)
 - `where`: Which Events to pass to this Fish.

-Note that in comparison to v1, this is no longer a "factory" – you pass concrete values for all parameters.
+Note that in comparison to v1, this is no longer a "factory" – you set concrete values for all parameters.
 And then you can already call `pond.observe(fish, callback)` and that’s it!
 Whenever our knowledge of the Fish’s Event Log changes, we calculate a new State and pass it to your callback.